 Again, it is important to emphasize the use of models to clearly see the relationships between percents, fractions, and decimal numbers rather than formally learning a procedure to perform the conversion from one form to another.

-Instructional interventions should focus on developing students' versatility with numbers.
-To do this, teachers should present learning situations that involve a variety of numbers and should emphasize the different ways of writing these numbers, while reflecting on the advantages of one notation over another.
-This allows students to develop their number sense and expertise in using numbers.
+Instructional strategies should focus on developing students' versatility with numbers.
+To do this, teachers should present learning situations that involve a variety of numbers and emphasize the different ways of writing these numbers, while reflecting on the advantages of one notation over another.
+This supports students to develop their own number sense and expertise in using numbers.
 It is desirable that students have the opportunity to relate numbers in a variety of forms, including mixed numbers, decimal numbers, fractions, negative integers, etc.

 Example